 You do not have to go to the gym and do Circuit Training in order to "exercise."
 In fact, there is evidence that if you are focusing on your routine, you're not getting the full benefit of exercises potential benefits on creativity.
-You probably are getting a better workout, and will be cut and ripped and get lots of hawt action that Chris is always talking about (I swear what is his issue with threesomes?).
-But this isn't about "The Best Workout"(tm).
+You probably are getting a better workout, and will be cut and ripped and whatever other kind of asunder state you wish to be.
+But this isn't about "The Best Workout™".
 This is about creativity.

 General benefits of exercise are all touched on above.
 Blood pressure and muscle oxygenation greatly affect mood.
 (And if you've ever not been in the mood to write, you know how nice it is not to have to fight yourself when you sit down.)
 Circulation stimulates brain function.
 Exercise helps to balance out buildups of neurotransmitters that can cause distracting neuron firings and helps with concentration.
 (If you have mild A.D.D., they recommend a mid-day walk to deal with it rather than medication.)
 Endorphins released can powerfully affect mood, most especially the kinds of moods that affect our sense of motivation.

 Without external motivation to write--when we are only beholden to ourselves to get anything done--endorphins that give us that I-can-do-this! feeling are our best friends in the world.